zkFold/zkfold-cardano/e2e-test/rollup/README.md

 Assuming that your active directory is `e2e-test/rollup`, execute the following.

-0. (SKIP since Alice's keys already present and funded.)
-If necessary, create Alice's wallet and fund it:
+0. Create Alice's wallet and fund it:
 ```shell
 ./00-sancho-init-addrs.sh
 ```